Alexander Albon will not be back in Formula 1 with Red Bull Racing in 2021 full time and will have to settle for...

-In the first season the team found itself in P6 in the constructors’ championship, and P5 one year later.
+In the first season, the team found themselves in P6 in the constructors’ championship and P5 one year later.
 With the Ocon-Perez duo, an impressive P4 was repeated in 2017 after already finishing there in 2016.
 The duo regularly got in each other’s way on-track, but it didn't spoil the fun in the big picture.

 Sergio Perez has been on the podium with Force India five times but the team’s financial struggles endangered his future at the team.
 Force India was eventually taken over by Lawrence Stroll (father of Lance Stroll) in 2018 ahead of the Belgian Grand Prix, meaning the team’s future was safe, albeit without Vijay Mallya as owner.
 Perez finished the year in P8 with the new Racing Point Force India, just missing out on the 'best of the rest' title despite getting an unlikely podium in Baku.